-Remita bags award for innovation - Nigeria Today
+Remita bags award for Innovation - Nigeria Today

+Okeme added that in light of the constant innovations in the electronic payment industry across the world, SystemSpecs would continue to lead in terms of birthing ground-breaking solutions that thrive on cutting-edge technology.
+This, he said, would bring unparalleled ease to the transactions processing and financial management of individuals, businesses and governments in Nigeria.

+For more than 10 years, Remita has revolutionalised the payment experiences of Nigerians and empowered many businesses and individuals to fully take charge of their finances.
+Although still in its beta test phase, the introduction of Remita app which delivers top-of-the-range functionalities has immensely assisted users to perform their payment transactions, from anywhere, right from the convenience of their mobile device.

-The post Remita bags award for innovation appeared first on BusinessDay : News you can trust.
+The post Remita bags award for Innovation appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share